 A big day out on the bike at an event can range from 10 miles to in excess of a 100, and in some cases can last for more than a day!
 Big days out can take many forms including sportives, family fun runs, Audax rides, cycle rallies and charity events.
 In fact charity rides are one of the most popular cycling activities around.
 Every year thousands of people in Grampian raise tens of thousands of pounds for their chosen charities.

 Our list is not exhaustive - if you know of any other events in the Aberdeen, Aberdeenshire or Moray area that visitors to the Cycle Grampian website may be interested in then please let us know.
 Contact details are on the link at the bottom of the page.

-The Huntly Room to Ride Audax, hosted by the Huntly and District Development Trust offers the choice of four routes giving cyclists of all abilities the opportunity to take part.
+The hugely popular, Huntly Room to Ride Audax, hosted by the Huntly and District Development Trust offers the choice of three routes giving cyclists of all abilities the opportunity to take part.
 The 50km (30mile) route is an ideal starter route, whilst the 100km (60 mile) and 160km (100 mile) routes are for the more experienced.
-The organisers have also added a 200km (125 mile) route for the long distance cyclist.

 King of the Mountain Sportive (2019 date TBC)

 The King of the Mountain (KOM) Sportive is one of Scotland's best-loved road cycling events.
 Billed as one of the toughest events of its kind it takes riders from its start in Aboyne over some of the highest passes in the Cairngorms and offers two spectacular routes using some of Scotland's toughest roads.
 Expect steep mountain passes and fast sweeping descents.
 Two routes to choose from: 100 miles and 100km.
 More information and entry via the KOM Facebook page.